-The clauses that are allowed include being subject to a French mortgage, permission to convert outbuildings into living accommodation and adding a swimming pool.
+The clauses that are allowed include being subject to a French property mortgage, permission to convert outbuildings into living accommodation and adding a swimming pool.

 No the onus will be on you to upgrade the septic tank within a 1-year time frame.
 Normally revisits to inspect the septic tank again are not made, so you could in theory delay the upgrade, but certainly before you sell the house in future, the septic tank will need to be changed.
-You can however try and negotiate the price lower to take account of the septic tank work, but this needs to be done during the very first negotiations not after a price has already been agreed.
+You can however try and negotiate the property price lower to take account of the septic tank work, but this needs to be done during the very first negotiations not after a price has already been agreed.

-No this is not possible as again the UK mortgage comes under a different jurisdiction.
-So you will be considered a cash buyer in France, and it is therefore vital the mortgage has been approved or you are certain it will be before committing to a purchase in France.
+No this is not possible as again the UK property mortgage comes under a different jurisdiction.
+So you will be considered a cash property buyer in France, and it is therefore vital the mortgage has been approved or you are certain it will be before committing to a purchase in France.

 It is important to know if you are buying with a French mortgage, as this can be put in as a ‘Clause Suspensive’, so in the event your mortgage was refused you would be able to withdraw safely from the purchase.
 Without this you would forfeit your deposit.